By Grant Herbon

 Oct 6, 2017

 National Cyber Security Awareness Month (NCSAM) is an annual campaign each October to raise awareness about cybersecurity started by the National Cyber Security Alliance (NCSA) and the Department of Homeland Security (DHS).
-Internet security is now a fundamental requirement for business as we’re all online now to talk with customers, business partners, or suppliers.
+Internet security is now a fundamental requirement for business as we’re all online now to talk with customers, business partners and suppliers.

-Safeguarding Your Data is an important step to staying safe.
-Hackers want access to your computers for two reasons and #1 is to get your data as it has the most value and they’re commonly attacking it today with ransomware.
-The second reason is to use your resources as a launch pad for future attacks or other computing powered monetization strategies.
-Jungle Disk offers a free 90-second security test to determine if your network and data are safe from 7 common threats.
+Safeguard your data.
+This is an important step to staying safe.
+Hackers want access to your computers for two reasons and the top reason is to get your data as it has the most value and they’re commonly attacking it today with ransomware.
+The other reason is to use your resources as a launch pad for future attacks or other computing-powered monetization strategies.
+Jungle Disk offers a free 90-second security test to determine if your network and data are safe from seven common threats.

 We understand all of this is complicated and potentially overwhelming.
-If you’re a small business with 2-250 employees our team of data security experts are here to listen to how your business uses the internet and then they’ll help by putting together a security plan so you can meet your regulatory requirements and keep your company data safe and secure.
-You can contact us via phone, web chat, email, or web form.
+If you’re a small business with two to 250 employees, our team of data security experts are here to listen to how your business uses the internet and then they’ll help by putting together a security plan so you can meet your regulatory requirements and keep your company data safe and secure.
+You can contact us via phone, web chat, email or web form.

 To learn more about National Cyber Security Awareness Month visit StaySafeOnline.org or follow the #CyberAware tag on Twitter.